 St. Croix Foundation for Community Development is the leading advocate for improved governance in our community and, since our inception, has served as both a grantmaker and operating foundation to address severe socioeconomic conditions in the U.S. Virgin Islands.
-Today, with over 27 years of Leadership in Service to the Virgin Islands Community under our belt, our vision for the future entails positioning the Foundation as an innovation hub and the epicenter of social transformation in the Virgin Islands.
+Today, with over 28 years of Leadership in Service to the Virgin Islands Community under our belt, our holistic work centers around positioning the Foundation as an innovation hub and the epicenter of social transformation in the Virgin Islands.

 Community & Economic Development